State: Ohio National Guard members to help in 2nd prison - WHIZ News

 For most people, the virus causes mild or moderate symptoms that clear up in a couple of weeks.
 Older adults and people with existing health problems are at higher risk of more severe illness, including pneumonia, or death.

-Associated Press writers John Seewer in Toledo and Dan Sewell in Cincinnati contributed to this report.
+Associated Press writers John Seewer in Toledo, Dan Sewell in Cincinnati and Julie Carr Smyth in Columbus contributed to this report.